GVengelen/grafana-synthetics/course/Session4.md

 #### Structuring Notification Policies
 - **Route by Severity**: Critical alerts should wake people up; warnings can wait
 - **Group Related Alerts**: Avoid spam by grouping related alerts
-- **Escalation Paths**: Route to on-call rotation, then to managers, then to executives
 - **Time-Based Routing**: Different contacts for business hours vs off-hours

 ## Further Reading and Resources